Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 Begin by using the [create-react-app](https://github.com/facebook/create-react-app) package to create a React application:

 > *Remember that using the create-react-app command initializes your project as a Git repository.
-If you use the ls -a to view the hidden files in your project, you'll see the .git file.*
+If you use the ls -a to view the hidden files in your project, you’ll see the .git file.*

 Update the App component:

 -   Wrap the &lt;h1&gt; element with a &lt;div&gt; element; and
--   Change the &lt;h1&gt; element content to something like "Exploring React Builds".
+-   Change the &lt;h1&gt; element content to something like “Exploring React Builds”.

 Phase 1: Using CSS modules
 ==========================

-You’ve already seen an example of using the import keyword to import a stylesheet into a module so that it'll be included in your application build.
-That's the technique being used to include the global index.css stylesheet:
+You’ve already seen an example of using the import keyword to import a stylesheet into a module so that it’ll be included in your application build.
+That’s the technique being used to include the global index.css stylesheet:

 You can also leverage [CSS modules](https://github.com/css-modules/css-modules) in your Create React App projects.
 CSS Modules scope stylesheet class names so that they are unique to a specific React component.
 This allows you to create class names without having to worry if they might collide with class names used in another component.